campanam/BaitsTools/README.md

 `baitstoolsgui.rb`

 ## Tutorial and Example Data
 A tutorial and example data are available in the example_data subdirectory of the BaitsTools repository.
+The ipyrad.loci file is from the [ipyrad tutorial documentation](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html) [1].

 ## Common Options
 `-o, --outprefix [VALUE]`: Output file prefix.
 Default is `out`.